juansong/escape-artist-agent/README.md

 ## 📂 Project Structure

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- GPL-3.0 license
-├── README.md          <- The top-level README for developers using this project
+├── README.md          <- README for developers using this project
 ├── data
 │   ├── external       <- Data from third party sources
 │   ├── interim        <- Intermediate data that has been transformed